synavate/.github/profile/README.md

 ## 📣 ANNOUNCEMENT 📣

-**Synapse v0.0.1 POC** is now in **active development**, following a successful research phase, and launching on **GCP** for evaluation.
+**Synapse v0.0.2 POC** is now in **active development**, following a successful research phase, and launching on **GCP** for evaluation.
 This milestone marks a significant step forward in our project.
+We have refactored into a microsesrvice architecture with RabbitMQ messaging.

 Watch this space for more updates as we progress! 🚀